mohanr/mohanr.github.io/_posts/2017-02-17-reinforcementlearning.md

 ```
 ## Haskell Gloss

 While porting the code I realized that a visual representation is helpful.
-I used Haskell Gloss UI toolkit draw the board and the pieces based on the _BoardState_
+I used Haskell Gloss UI toolkit to draw the board and the pieces based on the _BoardState_

 ```haskell
 translationaccumulator ::   [Int] -> [Int] -> [(Float,Float)] -> [Picture] -> [Picture]